Employer of Record

 The notice period in Spain varies depending on the circumstances of termination:

-• Mutual Agreement: Both parties may mutually agree on a shorter notice period.
+• Mutual Agreement: Both parties may mutually agree on a shorter notice period where legally allowed.

 Legal Framework and Compliance